apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSErasureCoding.md

       `path`: An directory in HDFS.
 This is a mandatory parameter.
 Setting a policy only affects newly created files, and does not affect existing files.

       `policyName`: The ErasureCoding policy to be used for files under this directory.
-This is an optional parameter, specified using ‘-s’ flag.
+This is an optional parameter, specified using ‘-p’ flag.
 If no policy is specified, the system default ErasureCodingPolicy will be used.

  *  `[-getPolicy <path>]`